jonguyen15/Google-Data-Analytics-Capstone-Case-Study/README.md

 Ran multiple SQL queries to search for patterns in the data and to find any errors or inconsistencies within the data.
 ### **4. Analysis**

+The question I have been tasked to answer is:
+"How do annual members and casual riders use Cyclistic bikes differently?

+When analyzing the dataset, I found that the non-subscriber users of Cyclistic tend to use the bikes on Sundays, while subscribers use the bikes on Fridays more.